RS-DAT/JupyterDaskOnSLURM/user-guide.md

 The following steps will help you to run a Jupyter server and a Dask cluster on one of the SURF systems running SLURM, such as Spider, Snellius or Lisa (please find information on how to get accesss to SURF infrastructure [here]()).

-This guide assumes that you have received credentials from SURF, and that you are able to access the system via SSH (see the dedicated SURF guides for [Lisa/Snellius]() and [Spider]()).
+This guide assumes that you have received credentials from SURF, that you are able to access the system via SSH, and that a SSH key pair has been setup for password-less login (see the dedicated SURF guides for [Lisa/Snellius]() and [Spider]()).

 ## Installation